-Every father or co-parent working in the Belgian system (as a full-time or part-time employee, Belgian civil servant, or self-employed) is entitled to paid time off following the birth of their child.
+Every father or co-parent working in the Belgian system (as a full-time or part-time employee, Belgian civil servant, or self-employed) is entitled to paid time off within the four months following the birth of their child.

 On this page, you can find out more about: